Boriswaikin/plant-diary/README.md

 An app that allows plant lovers to record the growth of plants by taking photos week by week.
 Users can obtain achievements by sharing diaries, extending the length of a diary, getting likes and followers, or publishing a diary of a unique plant species.

 #### !!!Requirement

 For the first time of running this project, it will shows the firebase error `FirebaseError: The query requires an index.
 You can create it here: a link to your databse.` You only need to click the link and create index for the query and reload the project, the error will not be shown again.

 `.env` file should include following variables: `apiKey, authDomain, projectId, storageBucket, messagingSenderId, appId, mapsApi`

+- Authentication：users should sign up/login in to use our app
+- Camera use: users can take picture when they want to create/edit diaries
+- Location use: app uses user location when user create diaries or choose sort by location in home screen
+- Notification: users will receive notification when they create a new diary or there is new follower
+- External API use: "Plant.id" api is used when user choose iden

 <details>
   <summary><b>Iteration 1</b></summary>